AcklenAvenue/competencies/Ops/Gitlab/CICD.md

 # CI/CD Mastery Badge Level 1

 ## Competencies

 - Understand what is CI and CD
 - Learn to add variables in Gitlab CI
+- Understand the pipeline, job synchronous execution and asynchronous executions

 ## Evaluation